AustralianSynchrotron/sinspect/README.rst

 Version History
 ---------------
-0.5     This version
+0.6     This version
-        Fixed file loading to allow no scaling factors in SPECS file 0.4     Skip XPS regions when set to double-normalisation 0.3     Tagged for release to wider userbase
+        Allow reading of SPECSLab files containing Windows-cp1252 special characters 0.5     Fixed file loading to allow no scaling factors in SPECS file 0.4     Skip XPS regions when set to double-normalisation 0.3     Tagged for release to wider userbase
 0.2rc2  Tagged version for evaluation by local users